abs-tudelft/sbd/src/getting-started/amazon-web-services.md

 The setup will take some time to finish, so in the meantime you should configure a proxy for the web interfaces.
-More detailed information can be found on the [AWS website].
+More detailed information can be found on the [AWS website](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-web-interfaces.html).
 You can check the logs in your S3 bucket, or the web interfaces to track the progress of your application and whether any errors have occurred.